 The politics of an urban age

-This panel event explored the political and governance implications of the urban age at various scales and from different geographical perspectives.
+This article collection explores the political and governance implications of the urban age at various scales, disciplinary vantage points, and geographical perspectives.

 Interested in contributing a paper for this collection?
 Read our call for papers.

 Watch our panel discussion on ‘Who governs the future of cities?’.